 NEW YORK, NEW YORK one of the most filmed, photographed and written about cities in the world.
-The icons and highlights just trip off your lips: The Empire State Building, Statue of Liberty, Museum of National History, Broadway, the “Museum Mile”, Times Square, the Guggenheim, Central Park, New York Stock Exchange… the list is endless making it a very interesting honeymoon city destination.
+The icons and highlights just trip off your lips: The Empire State Building, Statue of Liberty, Museum of National History, Broadway, the “Museum Mile”, Times Square, the Guggenheim, Central Park, New York Stock Exchange… the list is endless making it a very interesting holiday or honeymoon city destination.

 There is also a hidden side to New York that many tourists don’t take the time to delve into:

 Hidden Parks and Greenery: Robert F. Wagner, Jr. Park with sweeping views of the East River and Statue of Liberty, the lush Brooklyn Botanic Garden and Fire Island’s Sunken Forest amongst others.
 Not many know of the “High Line”, an urban park built atop an out-of-service elevated train track.

 World Food: over 180 nationalities live in NYC, they say you can find your way through the neighborhoods by scent alone: Chinatown, Little Italy’s trattorias, New York-style pizza, old-world delis, taco stalls of Spanish Harlem, Koreatown, Brooklyn’s Brighton Beach… the choice is overwhelming.

 Unique Boutiques: combine your shopping trip to Macy’s with a stroll through the trendy district of NoLIta (North of Little Italy) where you will find whimsical clothing shops and artful displays of fanciful dresses and chunky accessories.